wskplho/fsx.github.com/about.markdown

 Hi, I'm Frank, 21.
 And I enjoy doing webdevelopment, programming, reading/watching manga/anime and [listening music][Last.fm].
-I also do other stuff, but I'll keep that to myself. :)
+I also do other stuff.

-I'm using this website to improve my english and writing 'skills' by writing blog posts and to host some information about my projects.
-I don't write much, but I still write something...
+I mostly use this website to announce projects (and the releases), but sometimes I publish other stuff.

 <a class="jsimgbox" href="{{ site.cdn }}/img/current_desktop.png">
   <img src="{{ site.cdn }}/img/current_desktop_small.png" alt="My Arch Linux desktop" />